Bolo de rolo

-Bolo de rolo (English translation: rollcake) is a typical Brazilian dessert, from the state of Pernambuco.
+Bolo de rolo (/pt-BR/) (lit. 'roll cake') is a cake from the Brazilian state of Pernambuco.
 The cake batter is made with flour, eggs, butter and sugar.
 This dough is wrapped with a layer of guava paste, giving the appearance of a swiss roll with much thinner layers.
 It is recognized as a national dish in Brazilian law.

 History

-Its origin lies in the adaptation of Portuguese cake colchão de noiva (bride's mattress), a kind of sponge cake rolled with a filling of nuts.
-Upon arriving in Brazil, the Portuguese cooks changed the filling to guava fruit, which is plentiful in northeastern Brazil, cooked with sugar, which was abundant since it was made in the factories of the region.
+Its origin lies in the adaptation of Portuguese cake colchão de noiva (lit. 'bride's mattress'), a kind of sponge cake rolled with a filling of nuts.
+Upon arriving in Brazil, the Portuguese cooks changed the filling to goiabada.
 It is common to sprinkle the bolo de rolo with sugar for presentation.

-Ordinary Law № 379/2007: bolo de rolo was recognized as intangible heritage of Pernambuco.
+The passage of Ordinary Law № 379/2007 recognized bolo de rolo as intangible heritage of Pernambuco.